aherron26/ELK-Stack-Project/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the Filebeat Configuration file to Ansible Container.
+- Copy the Filebeat Configuration and Metricbeat Configuration file to the Ansible Container.
-- Update the filebeat-config.yml file to include:
+- Update the host file to include the host ip address and the ip addresses of the web servers.

     -Line #1106

     output.elasticsearch:

     hosts: ["10.1.0.4:9200"]

     username: "elastic"

     password: "changeme"

     ...

     -Line#1806

     setup.kibana:

     host: "10.1.0.4:5601"

 - Run the playbook, and navigate to 10.1.0.4:5601/app/kibana to check that the installation worked as expected.